AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson5.rst

 Run the the **InverseDynamicAnalysis** operation from the operations drop-down menu.
 In this analysis, the AnyBody system computes all muscle, joint forces and much more.

-Review the instructions from :ref:`*this prior tutorial* <Introducing chart view>` on plotting simulation results.
+Review the instructions from :ref:`*this prior tutorial* <chart-view>` on plotting simulation results.

 To plot the muscle forces in the brachialis muscle, open "Main.Study.Output.Model.Muscles.Brachialis" in the chart view's model tree, and plot the variable named ``Fm``.